kubeedge/examples/ke-twitter-demo/README.md

 ```
 ### Run the track player app
 - Copy the trackplayer binary to the rpi.
 Make sure the MQTT broker is running on the rpi.
   Run the binary.
-The app will subscibe to the `$hw/events/device/speaker-01/twin/update/document` topic
+The app will subscribe to the `$hw/events/device/speaker-01/twin/update/document` topic
   and when it receives the desired track on the topic, it will play it on the speaker.

 ```console